cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P1: "Yeah, I order it because that's kind of like the when I'm developing the significance of what what I'm interacting with the most, it's probably in that order."
     - P2: "I see the performance data as the most important piece of the ensemble data, just because most of the work that I do is on the performance side."
     - P3: "personally, I've worked mainly with metadata table.
 So that's why it took precedence compared to the statistics table."
+    - P8: "Yeah, so in general, you know, I mean, you take these ensembles, and I mean, we can do you know, the timing data is, is is very general, right, you can do a whole lot of things with that, depending on what you're trying to, you know, get out of the ensemble, right all kinds of different things, but I typically am interested in at least up to this point, my primary interest has been how the code performs in different scaling regimes."

   #### What leads to insight